Just2Deep/jovian-careers-website/README.md

 # jovian-careers-website
-a careers website for jovian
+A sample job applications website using flask

 the live website is deployed [here](https://jovian-careers-website-7rrp.onrender.com/)